 - intentional negligence.

 Dr. Steven Heimberg possesses a very rare and dangerous (for his opponents) background.
 He is a medical doctor as well as a lawyer.
 This allows him to recognize the full extent of medical issues resulting from injuries caused by HMO and medical business misconduct, uncover hidden facts, decipher complicated medical records, recruit top medical experts, and simplify and communicate the full impact of life altering injuries to juries so that they also understand and can award just damages.

-Dr. Heimberg and his team of Los Angeles medical malpractice attorneys have decades of experience facing down insurance companies and their lawyers.
+Dr. Heimberg and his team of attorneys have decades of experience facing down insurance companies and their lawyers.
 They know the medical and legal issues inside and out and they know how to hold insurance companies accountable.
 They know what it takes to get insurance companies to do their job and pay claims that should be paid.
 That knowledge combines with a passionate commitment to justice and a rigorous work ethic to form the foundation on which Heimberg Barr is built.